 Mark joined B&CE in 1997 after studying business at the University of Bedfordshire and has gained experience in a wide range of disciplines across operations, project and programme delivery.
 Mark is a qualified programme manager, having previously held the role of Programme Manager before being appointed as a Director.

-Zoe is Director of People and Premises and is a Fellow of the Chartered Institute of Personnel and Development.
-She is responsible for designing and implementing people strategy across the business including our recruitment, performance management, reward and people development strategies.
+Zoe as is a Fellow of the Chartered Institute of Personnel and Development and she also holds an MSc.
+In Human Resource Management.
+Zoe is responsible for designing and implementing people strategy across the business including our reward, organisational development and talent strategies.

-Zoe joined B&CE in January 2013 and has 15 years’ experience in people management and organisational development within the private and public sectors.
+Zoe joined B&CE in January 2013 and has over 20 years’ experience in people management and organisational development within the private and public sectors.

 As Director of IT, Cliff’s responsibilities include the development and implementation of the overall IT strategy for the company’s corporate systems.
 This covers all aspects of the technology landscape – from application development through to operational support.